MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

   - Connectors between development environments and source control
 - Generating build artifacts
 - Deploying to downstream environments
-- Provisioning or de-provisioning environments
+- Provisioning or deprovisioning environments
-- Perform static analysis checks against solutions by using the Power Apps checker service
+- Performing static analysis checks against solutions by using the Power Apps checker service

 Use Microsoft Power Platform Build Tools tasks with any other available Azure DevOps tasks to compose your build and release pipelines.
 Pipelines